Hepatitis C – Diagnosis, Symptoms, and Treatment

 What is Hepatitis C?

 Hepatitis C is a virus that can cause chronic liver disease, cirrhosis, and liver cancer.
-The virus is usually transmitted through blood or sexual contact.
-Some patients acquire the virus and develop acute hepatitis (inflammation of the liver).
-In a subset of patients, the initial infection fails to clear and individuals advance to chronic hepatitis C infection.
-Chronic hepatitis C significantly increases the risk of progressive liver fibrosis (cirrhosis) and failure if left untreated.
+The virus is usually transmitted through exposure to infected blood or sexual contact.
+This virus most commonly causes acute hepatitis (inflammation of the liver).
+In a moderate number of patients, the immune system fails to clear the initial infection and chronic hepatitis C infection results.
+Chronic hepatitis C has a significant risk of liver cirrhosis and failure if left untreated.
 The risk of liver cancer is also increased.

-The long-term consequences of chronic hepatitis C and cirrhosis include esophageal varices, gastrointestinal bleeding, ascites, confusion, lower extremity swelling, liver cancer, and death.
+The long-term consequences of liver cirrhosis from hepatitis C includes esophageal varices, gastrointestinal bleeding, ascites, confusion, lower extremity swelling, liver cancer, and death.
 Patients with end-stage liver disease that meet certain criteria may be candidates for liver transplantation.

 What Causes Hepatitis C?

 Once the virus is acquired, it may lead to acute hepatitis (inflammation of the liver) characterized by low-grade fever, malaise, abdominal discomfort, jaundice, and nausea/vomiting.
-In a subset of individuals, this resolves and they never develop long-term sequela.
-However, about 50%-85% of patients never clear the infection and go on to develop chronic hepatitis C. This leads to chronic liver inflammation and injury.
-The liver may eventually begin the process of fibrosis (scarring) – this occurs in about 5%-30% of individuals over 20-30 years.
+In some individuals this acute infection resolves and does not lead to life-long infection.
+However,50%-85% of patients never clear the infection and develop chronic hepatitis C. This leads to chronic liver inflammation and injury.
+This inflammation can lead to fibrosis and scarring of the liver that is referred to as cirrhosis.

-The progression to liver cirrhosis is more commonly seen in elderly, male, and patients who use alcohol.
-Normal liver tissue ultimately gets replaced by scar tissue and is non-functional.
-In late stages, patients may develop signs of liver failure such as yellow-colored skin (jaundice), fluid accumulation in the abdomen (ascites), and lower extremity swelling (edema).
+The progression to liver cirrhosis is more common in the elderly, male, and patients who use alcohol.
+In cirrhosis the normal liver tissue gets replaced by non-functional scar tissue.
+When a significant amount of the liver is scar tissue signs of liver failure such as yellow-colored skin (jaundice), fluid accumulation in the abdomen (ascites), and lower extremity swelling (edema) develop.

 How Common is Hepatitis C?